zhonghan721/tp/docs/UserGuide.md

 * `SECRET_QUESTION`{.swift} can include any characters but must not be empty.
 * `ANSWER`{.swift} can include any characters but must not be empty.
 * `SECRET_QUESTION`{.swift} and `ANSWER`{.swift} will be used for account recovery.
+* Only one account can be registered at any one time.

   </box>